FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/support_tools.md

 You may need to initiate tracing in order to assist Transfer CFT Support service if an error occurs.
 The Transfer CFT Support service can analyze the traces to better help you resolve the issue.
-See <a href="../../../../troubleshoot_intro/atm_traces" class="MCXref xref">How to use ATM traces</a>
+See [How to use ATM traces](../../../../troubleshoot_intro/atm_traces)